limyeehanchern/frontend-solidity/README.md

 ### Motivation

 This project is done by Lim Yee Chern and Lim Yee Han.
-We have named it 'limmy' as it sounds like our common name.
+We have named it 'limmy' as it sounds like our common name (hahahaha).
 This project is a portfolio project and we started this project mainly to gain experience in writing and testing a smart contract with Solidity.
-This project is a full-stack project and it is fully deployable.
+This project is a full-stack project.

 ### Idea